 About the Chobani Community Impact Fund

-Applications will be accepted for proposals to establish projects and programs that strengthen the local economy, encourage local ownership, facilitate the development of new streams of financial resources, and support current or aspiring entrepreneurs.
+Applications will be accepted for proposals to establish projects and programs that strengthen the local economy, encourage local ownership, facilitate the development of new streams of financial resources, support current or aspiring entrepreneurs and/or solutions that address food insecurity.

 Examples of projects that might be of interest include those that